prdm0/ropenblas/paper/paper.md

 <!-- # Exported functions and usage -->

 The `ropenblas` library exports six functions for use which are the `rcompiler()`, `ropenblas()`, `last_version_r()`, `last_version_openblas()`, `link_again()` and `rnews()`.
-All of them are very simple to use and have few arguments that are sufficient to maintain flexibility of use.
+All of them are very simple to use and have few arguments that are sufficient to maintain the flexibility of use.
 Any example that follows will consider that the installation of the `ropenblas` package has been carried out and the package has been loaded (`library(ropenblas)`).
-In addition, functions like `rcompiler()` and `ropenblas()` do not return content or data structures that are of any practical use.
-What these functions do is configure the GNU/Linux system to use R, configure different versions of the language, switch between versions and link with the OpenBLAS library.
+Also, functions like `rcompiler()` and `ropenblas()` do not return content or data structures that are of any practical use.
+What these functions do is configure the GNU/Linux system to use R, configure different versions of the language, switch between versions, and link with the OpenBLAS library.
 It is also possible to obtain a summary of the versions of R and the OpenBLAS library that are available.

 <!-- The following subsections are intended to explain and exemplify the use of these functions focused on the main problems that can be solved using the `ropenblas` package.
 Some functions may take a few minutes to run, as they are responsible for compiling code that is considerably larges and complicateds.
 This is the case with the `rcompiler()` and  `ropenblas()` functions. -->

 ## 'last_version_r' function

-The function `last_version_r()` automatically searches, in the official repositories of language R, for information about versions of language R. Its general use is `last_version_r(major = NULL)` , where the argument `major` indicates which is the largest version of R that you want to search for the version list.
-Therefore, for the argument `major` a number must be passed, preferably an integer that indicates which is the largest version to be considered.
+The function `last_version_r()` automatically searches, in the official repositories of language R, for information about versions of language R. Its general use is `last_version_r(major = NULL)`, where the argument major indicates which is the largest version of R that you want to search for the version list.
+Therefore, for argument `major`, a number must be passed, preferably an integer that indicates which is the largest version to be considered.

 <!-- Consider the example: -->